telegram bot

 Set up Docker

-I want to allow the entire bot to be run as a Docker container to allow for easy deployment to any cloud container service as well as make changes and push an image without having to worry about much else.
-To do this, if you already are using Docker it just requires adding the cf CLI tool and a plugin to interface with the hosted images/containers.
-This is fairly straightforward and the official directions from here are incredibly concise Edit: I’ve actually just made a script for install of cf and bluemix stuff with container plugins.
+I want the entire bot to run as a Docker container so it can be deployed easily to any cloud container service.
+This also makes it easier to change the bot and push a new image without having to worry about much else.
+If you are already using Docker, this just requires adding the cf CLI tool and a plugin to interface with the hosted images and containers.

 Using Python to interact with Inline Queries and Commands